AutoGraphAD: Unsupervised network anomaly detection using Variational Graph Autoencoders: Experimental Results

 \subsection{Experimental setup}

 To evaluate AutoGraphAD, we used UNSW-NB15 in both AutoGraphAD and Anomal-E. For Anomal-E, we used an implementation found in a GitHub repository\footnote{https://github.com/waimorris/Anomal-E}.
+We chose to only evaluate Anomal-E as it is a pure Anomaly Detection paper.

-Overall, we trained the models in the different contamination levels\footnote{The contamination level indicates the percentage of anomalous flows present in the training set.
-Ideally, anomaly detection methods should be trained only on normal flows.
-However, this is difficult to guarantee in real-world environments.
-Hence, robustness to a small degree of contamination is desirable for practical deployment in operational networks.} followed by the anomaly detection estimators' grid search for Anomal-E and weight search for the Anomaly Score in the VGAE implementation.
+Overall, we trained the models in the different contamination levels followed by the anomaly detection estimators' grid search for Anomal-E and weight search for the Anomaly Score in the VGAE implementation.
 During the hyperparameter search, the model weights were frozen.
+Labels are used only for offline evaluation and score-weight selection for anomaly detection.

 To run our experiments, we used a server with an Nvidia RTX 3090 with 24 GB of VRAM.
 The CPU of the server is an AMD Ryzen 3950X, 16-Core Processor.
 The server came with 64 GB of RAM and its operating system was Ubuntu 22.04.4 LTS.